sourcebots/docs/content/tutorials/_index.md

 | Linux | 3.9 |

 In the competition, python 3.9 will be used.
-There are a small number of [extenal libraries](/content/api#included-libraries) which will be available to your robot code during the competition.
+There are a small number of [external libraries](/content/api#included-libraries) which will be available to your robot code during the competition.
 For local development you will need to install these yourself.

-{{% notice warning %}} If you are installing python on Windows, you will need to add python to PATH otherwise webots will not be able to find the python installation {{% /notice %}}
+{{% notice warning %}} If you are installing python on Windows, you will need to add python to PATH otherwise Webots will not be able to find the python installation {{% /notice %}}

 ## Installing the simulation